catarchive/catarchive/README.md

 cp default.env .env
-vim .env # edit the .env file to set some required configuration docker-compose build docker-compose up -d # all the containers should start up (run 'docker ps' to see them) psql -h localhost -U catarchive <rc.sql # create the schema and table for the database
+vim .env # edit the .env file to set some required configuration docker-compose build docker-compose up -d # all the containers should start (run 'docker ps' to see them) psql -h localhost -U catarchive <rc.sql # create the schema and table for the database
 ```

-Note that when running any `docker-compose` commands you must be root, or in the `docker` group.
+When running any `docker-compose` commands you must be root, or in the `docker` group.